Central banks around the world are building digital currencies. But they are not all solving the same problem.

 China’s digital yuan is partly about scale and state-backed payment infrastructure.
 The Bahamas’ Sand Dollar was built around access and inclusion.
 Other CBDC projects focus on payments modernisation or reducing dependence on cash.

 The Digital Euro is different.
-At its core, it is Europe’s attempt to update public money for a digital economy without blowing up the role of private banks.
+It is Europe’s attempt to update public money for a digital economy without blowing up the role of private banks.

 That tension matters more than the technology behind it.